Home

 Program

 The full program of the 9th Australia-Spain Research ForumA Connected World“ is available in this link to a PDF file (including the Conference Poster).
-The Conference Booklet compiling all the information (program, abstracts, bios, acknowledgements) will be released in September.
+The Conference Booklet compiling all the information (program, abstracts, bios, acknowledgements) is available in this link to a PDF file (14 pages, 4.1 Mb)

 The program of the 9th Australia-Spain Research ForumA Connected World“ is: